department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11/yellow-ribbon-program.md

 The Yellow Ribbon Program can help you pay for higher out-of-state, private, or graduate school tuition that the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/) doesn't cover.

-Can I use the Yellow Ribbon Program?
+### Can I use the Yellow Ribbon Program?
-: Yes, if:
+You can use the Yellow Ribbon Program if:

   - You qualify for the [maximum benefit rate under the Post-9/11 GI Bill](https://www.vets.gov/education/gi-bill/post-9-11/).
   - Your school voluntarily participates in the [Yellow Ribbon Program](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp ).